 Using flash cards to drill words and their definitions may help a bit in preparing for the SAT, but this won’t contribute much to long-term vocabulary building and retention.
 Reading, annotating books and using challenging words in writing are the best paths to vocabulary improvement.

-In honors and AP English classes, I work with students to critically analyze the fiction or nonfiction text, consult (where appropriate) outside sources on the historical and political context of the work, and write papers that meet the teacher’s criteria and excel at interpretation or analysis.
+In honors and AP English classes, I teach students to critically analyze the fiction or nonfiction text, consult (where appropriate) outside sources on the historical and political context of the work, and write papers that meet the teacher’s prompt, including a focus on analysis rather than plot summary.
+Depending upon the class assignments, we also work on various forms of creative writing, including memoirs and first-person narratives, journals, poems, and imitation writing that parallels the prose or poetic style of famous writers.

-The best way for students to improve their writing is to practice--especially different forms of writing and on topics of interest to them.
-I have experience writing and editing a wide variety of books, articles, essays, reports, and brochures.
-Through my work editing and tutoring, I have learned how to help authors of all ages communicate with more skill, polish, and persuasion.
+The best way for students to improve their writing is to practice--especially different forms of writing and on topics/materials of interest to them.
+I frequently assign independent writing to extend and enrich classroom assignments and build better writing skills.
+Through my work as a writer, editor, and tutor, I have learned how to help students and adults communicate with more skill, polish, and persuasion.